 The Ring Road is a two-lane highway, except for some single-lane bridges.
 Even though there are no dedicated passing lanes, there is typically little traffic on the Ring Road and it’s very unlikely that you would even encounter a traffic jam.
 The road is also easy to drive and very safe, provided you follow the speed limit, take caution around hazards and keep a safe distance between yourself and other cars.

-A 2WD economy or compact car will suit solo travelers or those in small groups of 2 to 3 people.
-That said, you’ll only want to rent a 2WD if you’re driving the Ring Road in the summer season since they aren’t as sturdy for shoulder season and winter driving.
+A 2WD compact car will suit solo travelers or those in small groups of 2 to 3 people.
+That said, you’ll only want to rent a 2WD if you’re driving the Ring Road in the summer season, since they aren’t as sturdy for shoulder season and winter driving.

 A 4WD rental car is the best option for anyone traveling in the shoulder season or winter, or for groups of over 2 people.
 When you’re on the road for weeks then you want to be comfortable.
 Even if a vehicle seats 7, like a Land Cruiser, you need to consider the space that luggage will take up as well.
 If you fill it with people, there will be limited space for suitcases.